Sch3lp/typesafety-for-productivity-slides/slides/all.md

 #### Wrong kind of laziness
 The wrong kind of laziness cuts corners.

-Instead of writing a Wrapper class, Strings or other primitives are passed as arguments.
+Strings and other primitives are passed as arguments.

-Sure you can write code very fast, but at the cost of explicitness. <!-- .element: class="fragment" data-fragment-index="2" -->

 It's not intention revealing (1 of the 4 rules of simple design). <!-- .element: class="fragment" data-fragment-index="2" -->

 |>

-In the end this costs time and productivity: every time you write a new method that is passed a primitive, you wonder what possible values this primitive can hold, and what edge cases you're supposed to take into account.
+In the end this costs productivity:

+When TDD'ing a method that takes a primitive theoretically you should test all edge cases

 |>

-Current "you" is lazy
+_Current you_ is lazy

 |>

 #### Right kind of laziness

-The right kind of laziness spends just a little extra time writing a Wrapper class.
+The right kind of laziness is defensive

-Instead of thinking what possible values a primitive can hold, you think about this once and you make those rules explicit in that Wrapper class. <!-- .element: class="fragment" data-fragment-index="2" -->
+Think about edge cases once and make rules explicit in a (Wrapper) class <!-- .element: class="fragment" data-fragment-index="2" -->

-Now every time this is passed into a method you no longer need to think what possible values it can be: it can only be one type with one set of rules. <!-- .element: class="fragment" data-fragment-index="2" -->
+Wrapper passed as argument eliminates testing for edge cases on that method <!-- .element: class="fragment" data-fragment-index="2" -->

 |>

-Future "you" is lazy
+_Future you_ is lazy

 |>